Direct providership by the American Society of Addiction Medicine (ASAM)

 - Identify regulations unique to the use of methadone in treating opioid addiction compared to its use in treating pain

-- Understand the epidemiologic impact of methadone on morbidity and mortality related to opioid addiction compared to that related to pain
+- Review the epidemiologic impact of methadone on morbidity and mortality related to opioid addiction compared to that related to pain

 The American Society of Addiction Medicine (ASAM) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.